top of page

 PLANNING

 • Hydrate.
-Make sure you hydrate by drinking lots of water in the days leading up to your shoot so your skin has a healthy, dewey glow.
+Make sure you hydrate by drinking plenty of water in the days leading up to your shoot so your skin has a healthy, dewey glow.
 When you’re dehydrated, fine lines and pores are more noticeable and your lips and skin can look dry and wrinkled.
 Try to avoid alcohol the day prior and limit caffeine intake.

 • Get plenty of sleep.
 An obvious but important tip.
 Having adequate rest helps you both look and feel your best.